james-stevens/powerdns-webui/README.md

 	* NSEC3PARAM roll-over - Yeah, some people like to do it.
 What can you say.
 * **Stats** - ability to view all server stats data, including breaking out data presented in lists

+`Fast Zone Listing` allows you to view the full list of zones considerably faster, at the cost of slightly reduced information.
+Where you have 1000s of zones, or a server a long way away, this can significantly improve your performance.

 Items that probably could be improved (apart from my spelling ... dyslexia sucks)
 * I'd like to be able to automatically maintain a [bind-9.11 catalog zone](https://kb.isc.org/docs/aa-01401), for those who use RFC (not native) slaves.